Trece (Paraguayan TV network)

 Trece is a Paraguayan free-to-air television network launched in 1981.
 It is the head station of the JBB Group, which as of 11 January 2016 adopted this name.
-Channel 13 was the second television station to start nationwide broadcasts, after SNT, the first to broadcast entirely in color and the fourth television station to be set up in Paraguay overall including SNT's two inland affiliates that started shortly before Channel 13's operations started.
+Channel 13 was the second television station to start nationwide broadcasts, after SNT, the first to broadcast entirely in color and the fourth television station to be set up in Paraguay overall including SNT's two inland affiliates that started shortly before Channel 13's operations started (making it second in Asunción).
 In the 2010s, the channel changed owners twice eventually becoming a sister channel to Unicanal, and for a brief period between 2016 and 2019, it was known as RPC.

 It also airs on the DTT service on UHF channel 27 since October 2017.
 The channel has been broadcasting from the city of Lambaré adjacent to the capital Asunción since the beginning.

 History

 Canal 13 Teledifusora Paraguaya

-On February 11, 1981, on VHF channel 13 (where the station got its name) and under the aegis of Red Privada de Comunicación, the station is signed on by businessman Nicolás Bó Parodi, becoming the first television channel to broadcast entirely in color.
+On 11 February 1981, on VHF channel 13 (where the station got its name) and under the aegis of Red Privada de Comunicación, the station is signed on by businessman Nicolás Bó Parodi, becoming the first television channel to broadcast entirely in color.
 Its launch gave a new dynamic to television in Paraguay.
 Bo Parodi had close relations to the family of dictator Alfredo Stroessner and the new channel had an officialist outline, as a propaganda outlet related to the regime.
 During the dictatorship, the channel didn't surpass government-sponsored channel SNT's audience.

 The channel was the first to broadcast Brazilian telenovelas, the majority of which came from TV Globo.
 In its first two decades, noteworthy titles such as Isaura the Slave Girl, Roque Santeiro, Dona Beija, Pantanal and O Rei do Gado stood out.

 The channel was also responsible for producing sporting events, beauty pageants and key national productions, as well as producing concerts and other live shows held at the José Asunción Flores amphitheater, also owned by the channel.
 As of 2000 its terrestrial coverage reached Asunción, Coronel Oviedo, Caaguazú, José Domingo Campos, Ciudad del Este, San Juan, Santa Rosa, Encarnación, Concepción, Vallemí and Pedro Juan Caballero.

 At the turn of the millennium, under Néstor López Moreira, the channel was implementing new technologies and changed its scheduling format.